 Fear, anxiety, and shame are powerful teachers.
-They inform us when it’s time to slow down and pay attention to our path.
+They inform us when it’s time to slow down and pay attention.
 Without them we’d forever function on autopilot.

-When you can allow your own feelings to be your guide, you'll experience more creativity.
+When you allow your own feelings to be your guide, you'll experience more creativity.

 It’s really that simple.

-We stagnate when we block off our feelings.
-When we live in a state of shame, anxiety or fear.
-We get paralyzed.
+When we live in a state of shame, anxiety or fear, we get paralyzed.
 Over patterned.
 Rigid.
 Stuck in our ways.
 And we lose the creative flow.